ray-project/ray/doc/source/tune/faq.rst

 How can I run multiple Ray Tune jobs on the same cluster at the same time (multi tenancy)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, please acknowledge that running multiple Ray Tune runs on the same cluster at the same
+Running multiple Ray Tune runs on the same cluster at the same
 time is not officially supported.
-This means we do not test this workflow and we recommend
+We do not test this workflow and we recommend
-using a separate cluster for every tuning job.
+using a separate cluster for each tuning job.

 The reasons for this are:

 1. When multiple Ray Tune jobs run at the same time, they compete for resources.
    One job could run all its trials at the same time, while the other job waits
-   for a long time until it gets resources to even run one trial.
+   for a long time until it gets resources to run the first trial.
 2. Concurrent jobs are harder to debug.
 If a trial of job A fills the disk,
-   trials from job B on the same node will suffer from it.
-In practice it's hard
+   trials from job B on the same node are impacted.
+In practice, it's hard
    to reason about these conditions from the logs if something goes wrong.
-3. Some internal implementations in Ray Tune actually assume that you only have one job
+3. Some internal implementations in Ray Tune assume that you only have one job
-   running at the same time.
+   running at a time.
 This can lead to conflicts.

-Especially the third point is a common problem when running concurrent tuning jobs.
-Symptoms
+The third reason is especially problematic when you run concurrent tuning jobs.
+For instance, a symptom is when
-are for instance that trials from job A use parameters specified in job B, leading to unexpected
+trials from job A use parameters specified in job B, lead to unexpected
 results.

-The technical reason for this is that Ray Tune uses a cluster-global key-value store to store trainables.
+This occurs because Ray Tune uses a cluster-global key-value store to store trainables.
-If two tuning jobs use a trainable (or Ray AIR trainer) with the same name, the second job will overwrite
+If two tuning jobs use a trainable (or Ray AIR trainer) with the same name, the second job overwrites
-this trainable.
-Trials from the first job that are started after the second job started will then use
+the trainable.
+Trials from the first job that start after the second job starts will then use
-this overwritten trainable - leading to problems if captured variables are used (as is the case e.g. in
+the overwritten trainable, leading to problems if captured variables are used (as is the case in
 most Ray AIR trainers).

 Workaround